curl/everything-curl/internals/memory-debugging.md

     curl_dbg_memdebug("dump");

-This makes the malloc debug system output a full trace of all resources using functions to the given file name.
+This makes the malloc debug system output a full trace of all resources using functions to the given filename.
 Make sure you rebuild your program and that you link with the same libcurl you built for this purpose as described above.

 ### Run Your Application